-- Operate only with the door fully closed or fully open with the fire screen in place.
-If the door is left partly open, gas and flame may be drawn out of the opening, creating risks from both fire and smoke. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+- Operate only with the door fully closed.
+If the door is left partly open, gas and flame may be drawn out of the opening, creating risks from both fire and smoke. - WARNING: ALWAYS OPERATE THE STOVE WITH THE ASH DRAWER CLOSED. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR STOVE OPERATION. - Using a stove with cracked or broken components, such as glass, firebricks or baffle may produce an unsafe condition and may damage the stove. - Open the air control fully before opening the loading door. - This stove has been tested for use with an open door in conjunction with a fire screen, sold separately.
-The door may be open, or fire screen removed only during lighting procedures or reloading.
-Always close the door or put back the fire screen after ignition.
-Do not leave the stove unattended when the door is opened with or without the fire screen. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS STOVE.
+GLOVES MAY BE NEEDED FOR THE STOVE OPERATION. - Using a stove with cracked or broken components, such as glass, firebricks or baffle may produce an unsafe condition and may damage the stove. - Open the air control fully before opening the loading door. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS STOVE.
 KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE STOVE WHILE IT IS IN USE. - Do not store fuel within heater minimum installation clearances. - Burn only seasoned natural firewood. - This wood heater needs periodic inspection and repair for proper operation.
 It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in this manual. - This appliance should always be maintained and operated in accordance with these instructions. - Do not elevate the fire by using a grate. - A smoke detector, a carbon monoxide detector and a fire extinguisher should be installed in the house.
 The location of the fire extinguisher should be known by all family members.